kavers1/wirebender/README.md

 - Spindle Control:
 - Fan Power:
 - Micro SD card:
+- X,Y,Z axis with double motor drivers for X and Y axis drive.
+These double axis can be disabled and converted to servo axis.

 ### Getting One

 ### Usage Instructions
+see original prject
 [See the wiki](https://github.com/bdring/Grbl_ESP32_MPCNC_Controller/wiki)

 ### License